 While Dog and Bone doubles as a popular sports bar, perfect for football or soccer enthusiasts, please note that your pup will have to cheer on the game from the comfort of home since indoor seating is not pet-friendly.

 Shake Shack needs no introduction, but for the sake of this guide being about dog-friendly restaurants in NYC, the location in Madison Square Park specifically is a can’t-miss.
 First off, the burger joint is a window walk-up — meaning your pooch can stay attached to your hip the entire time without being shooed away.
 Secondly, you’re in a park!
 Grabbing a burger and shake might be a treat for you, but the freedom to roam and play at the neighboring park is a treat your pup will surely appreciate.

 Fun Fact: Not only is the Shake Shack in Madison Square Park one of the best dog-friendly restaurants in New York City, it’s the original location of the famous chain burger shop.

-Black Lab Cafe is a true testimony to “if there’s a will, there’s a way.”
-Founders Nikolas and Kristoffer Powers never left the house without their black labs but they quickly found that the list of dog-friendly restaurants in New York City was unfortunately short.
+Black Lab Cafe stands as a testament to the saying, “where there’s a will, there’s a way.”
+The founders, Nikolas and Kristoffer Powers, dedicated to never leaving the house without their black labs, discovered the scarcity of dog-friendly restaurants in New York City.